Arrr, It’s a Pirate’s Life at This Year’s Spokane Interstate Fair

 This post may contain affiliate links.
 This means if you make a purchase, we may receive compensation at no cost to you.
 Please view our full disclosure policy for more information.

-And as far as this year’s pun on pirates?
-Every year the Interstate Fair has a cheeky new pun – last year it was ‘lettuce turnip the jam’ and this year it is Pirates of the Carrots and Beans!
+Every year the Interstate Fair has a cheeky new pun or theme – last year it was a space theme and this year the theme is ‘It’s Showtime!’
 Now that you know what kind of fun to expect with the name of the Interstate Fair, let’s talk about everything you can expect at this year’s fair!

 What is the Interstate Fair in Spokane?